Linthevanrooij/Computational_creativity/Bitwise Bakeoff/Logbook.md

 ## Implementation recipe generator
 _21.10.2024_

 We chose to write an algorithm that runs by itself without intervention from a user.
 The stopping criteria is 500 fixed generations, including steps for crossover, mutation, normalisation and evaluation.
+It returns the best recipe.

 ### The fitness criteria
 _16.10.2024_